XoopsDocs/xoops-modules-cookbook/en/book/2administration.md

 postgreSQL dump file**

 ### /templates
-HTML files for Xoops 2 RC3 and later module templates to be called by xoops_version.php & modversion array.
+Smarty template files for XOOPS to be called by xoops_version.php & modversion array.
 All templates used in the module should be found in this directory.

 **module_start_page.tpl**